VELOTHON Wales is a closed road cycling sportive, taking place across South East Wales.

 As outlined in the terms and conditions displayed on our website and signed when entering the race, a participant may withdraw free-of-charge up to two weeks after payment of the event fee.
 Notice of withdrawal from the event must be communicated by emailing stating clearly the desire to withdraw and putting the word WITHDRAWAL in the subject line of the email.
 Withdrawals will not be accepted by telephone.
 After the expiry of the two-week post payment period, the entry fee will not be refunded.
 The 8% processing fee which is added onto the entry fee (and any extra items you purchase at point of entry) is non-refundable.

-Participants will be able to transfer their entry to another participant up until June 1, 2018.
+Participants will be able to transfer their entry to another participant up until May, 25 2018 (at midday).
 Any transfer to another participant will be subject to a transfer fee of £7.50.
 Transfers are conducted through the online entry system by the withdrawing participant and the new participant.
 The new participant will pay the relevant fees through the entry system and once complete, the withdrawing participant will automatically receive their refund from the entry system minus the transfer fee.
-No transfers will be possible for participants withdrawing after June 1, 2018.
+No transfers will be possible for participants withdrawing after midday on May 25 2018.

 Entries cannot be deferred to the following year nor to any other event.
 For more details on our policies please see here.Back to top

-Transfers between race distances can be made online up until June 1, 2018 or until the event the athlete wishes to transfer into has sold out.
+Transfers between race distances can be made online up until May 25 2018 (at midday) or until the event the athlete wishes to transfer into has sold out.
 Any transfer between distances will be subject to a transfer fee of £7.50.

 If you decide to upgrade your event to a longer distance and space is available, you will need to pay the difference in entry fees.
 If you decide to downgrade your event to a shorter distance and space is available, unfortunately we are not able to refund the difference in entry fees.